gtk-rs/gobject-subclass/README.md

  * [gtk-subclass](https://github.com/sdroege/gtk-subclass): GTK class bindings

-This is different to [gnome-class](https://gitlab.gnome.org/federico/gnome-class) as it does not require usage of a C#-like DLS in a heavy procedural macro, but instead works directly with Rust traits.
+This is different to [gnome-class](https://gitlab.gnome.org/federico/gnome-class) as it does not require usage of a C#-like DSL in a heavy procedural macro, but instead works directly with Rust traits.
 Both are built on top of the user-level GLib/GObject/GTK [gtk-rs](http://www.gtk-rs.org) bindings.